-The European network of legal experts in gender equality and non-discrimination succeeds the former European network of legal experts in the non-discrimination field and the European network of legal experts in the field of gender equality.
-The purpose of newly established joint network is to support the European Commission in its work on protection of equal treatment and against discrimination by providing independent, reliable and expert information and advice on relevant developments at EU level and in the countries covered by the network.
+The European network of legal experts in gender equality and non-discrimination was established in 2014 to succeed the former European network of legal experts in the non-discrimination field and the European network of legal experts in the field of gender equality.
+The contract with the European Commission for this joint network was renewed in 2019 to cover another four year period.
+The purpose of the network is to support the Commission to protect equal treatment and combat discrimination by providing independent, reliable and expert information and advice on relevant developments at EU level and in the countries covered by the network.

-In addition to the consortium, the project team comprises of national experts, ground-specific and specialised experts, all of which have extensive experience and knowledge of the fields of gender equality and non-discrimination.
+In addition to the consortium, the project team is made up of national experts, ground-specific and specialised experts, all of whom have extensive experience and knowledge of the fields of gender equality and non-discrimination.

-The network produces a number of (national) reports and publications, responds to specific ad-hoc requests from the European Commission, reports to the European Commission regarding the impact of landmark decisions of the Court of Justice of the European Union in the Member States, organises an annual legal seminar and, as appropriate, participates in and makes presentations at seminars and conferences.
+The network produces a number of (national) reports and publications, responds to specific ad-hoc requests from the European Commission, reports on the impact of landmark decisions of the Court of Justice of the European Union in the Member States, organises an annual legal seminar and, as appropriate, participates in and makes presentations at seminars and conferences.

 Information contained in these documents is not only relevant for decision makers but also for researchers, students, practitioners or policymakers.